 Counseling Options For Fear And Anxiety

-This kind of therapy also works with other fears and anxiety.
+This type of therapy has been effective in treating obsessive-compulsive disorder (OCD) and can also treat other types of anxiety, like social anxiety disorder.
 For instance, with a fear of public speaking, a counselor might have the patient prepare a short speech to recite during a session.
 The following session might involve one additional listener.
 By the end of the exposure therapy, the patient might be reciting the speech to a room full of people.
-Working slowly to the end goal helps the person to get there on their own time, but they can get there.
-Although it seems daunting to face your fears in this manner, avoiding your fear altogether can amplify it and make the anxiety worse.
+Although it may seem scary to face your fears, exposure therapy has a success rate of 80% to 95% for many conditions and symptoms.

 Do I Have To Take Medication To Overcome Fear And Anxiety?

 Medications often treat the symptoms of anxiety without addressing the core issue.
 Although generalized anxiety disorder and similar conditions may benefit from anti-anxiety medication, not everyone may find it useful.

 For some conditions like social phobias, studies have found that talk therapy is more effective than medication.
 Speaking with your mental healthcare professional about the possibility of medication can help you determine if it is a suitable option.
 Some people may find relief from utilizing therapy and medications in conjunction with one another.

 If you experience fear or anxiety that interferes with your daily life, therapy may help you gain valuable coping mechanisms to manage your symptoms.
 However, some individuals experiencing anxiety may fear seeing a therapist in person or face barriers to treatment, such as panic attacks or an inability to pay.
 In these cases, online therapy may be beneficial.